calvbore/zk-hello-world-noir/README.md

 }
 ```

 Calculate the merkle root.
 You'll need to convert the index to bits, first.
-Then pass the `hasher`, `leaf`, `siblings_num`, `index_bits`, and `siblings` to the `binary_merkle_root` that you imported earlier.
-If you're curious about the inner working of the calculation [ceck out the function code](https://github.com/privacy-scaling-explorations/zk-kit.noir/blob/54de5f14ec1a510d4a60db4278e52c919892b975/packages/binary-merkle-root/src/lib.nr#L10).
+Then pass the `hash_2`, `leaf`, `siblings_num`, `index_bits`, and `siblings` to the `binary_merkle_root` that you imported earlier.
+If you're curious about the inner working of the calculation [check out the function code](https://github.com/privacy-scaling-explorations/zk-kit.noir/blob/54de5f14ec1a510d4a60db4278e52c919892b975/packages/binary-merkle-root/src/lib.nr#L10).

 ```
 let index_bits: [u1; 4] = indexes.to_le_bits();

-let bin_root = binary_merkle_root(hasher, leaf, siblings_num, index_bits, siblings);
+let bin_root = binary_merkle_root(hash_2, leaf, siblings_num, index_bits, siblings);
 ```

 Now `assert` that `pub_root` and the calculated `bin_root` are the same value.